-State-of-the-art technological developments and innovations that are preparing to enter the market or are already there and preparing for large-scale modification and expansion.
+State-of-the-art technological developments and innovations that are about to enter the market or already exist and are preparing for large-scale modification and expansion.

 Fast Scaling of Cloud Gaming

 Experts expect that the market for the priority trend of the gaming industry — cloud gaming or Gaming-as-a-Service — will grow to $450 million by 2023.
-Technology is already making games more democratic.
-Services like Google Stadia, Playstation Now, or Playkey run resource-intensive applications without being tied to hardware capabilities.
-In the future, they will give developers creative freedom without technical constraints:
+This technology is already making games more democratic.
+Services like Google Stadia, PlayStation Now, or Playkey run resource-intensive applications without being tied to hardware capabilities.
+In the future, they will provide developers with creative freedom without technical restrictions:

-- There will no longer be a barrier in the form of expensive equipment: anyone can embody their fantasies in creating games.
+- No expensive equipment.
+There will no longer be a barrier in the form of expensive equipment: anyone can embody their fantasies in creating games.

-- A new class of games will appear that are initially created for the cloud standards and are not technically limited.
-Unprecedented horizons will open up for virtual worlds, including in VR format.
+- New immersive games for everyone.
+A new class of games will appear, originally created for cloud standards.
+Unprecedented horizons will open for virtual worlds, including in VR format.
 Cities and even entire planets can be worked out to the smallest detail – it will be difficult to distinguish them from the real ones.

-- An element of social approval of the player’s character will become important – virtual communities will increasingly resemble real ones.
-For example, the developers of Death Stranding introduced likes as a tool to reward the actions of other players – like buildings or warning signs of danger.
+- Development of virtual communities.
+An element of social approval of the player’s character will become important – virtual communities will increasingly resemble real ones.
+For example, the developers of Death Stranding introduced likes as a tool to reward the actions of other players, such as buildings or warning signs of danger.

 Players will experience new dimensions of freedom from hardware restrictions.
-The cloud gaming scheme gives them the ability to outsource their computing needs to remote hardware.
-There is no need to download or install games.
+The cloud gaming gives them the ability to outsource their computing needs to remote hardware.
+No need to download or install games.
 The only thing that is needed is the fast Internet.
-In 2021 there will be many more options for hassle-free online play.
+In 2023, there will be many more options for hassle-free online play.

 Internet of Senses and Thought Control

-The control of the character will change: the development of neurocomputer interfaces will make it possible to control its actions by signals from the brain.
-Such devices already exist: through the Emotiv EPOC device, you can work with software with the power of thought: for example, control drones using neurotransmitters.
+The control of the character will change: the development of neurocomputer interfaces will make it possible to control their actions by signals from the brain.
+Such devices already exist.
+Through the Emotiv EPOC device, you can work with software with the power of thought – for example, control drones using neurotransmitters.
 According to Ericsson experts, the technology will become widespread in this decade.

-The mentioned 5G standard will allow using not only sight and hearing in games, but all senses.
-We will see the Internet of Senses: digital sensors using artificial intelligence, VR and AR will allow tasting the gaming universe – literally.
+The mentioned 5G standard will allow using not only sight and hearing in games but all senses.
+We will see the Internet of Senses: digital sensors using artificial intelligence, and VR and AR will allow tasting the gaming universe – literally:

+- Synesthesia.
 Synesthesia is an even greater field for experiments, which will be given by the Internet of Senses.
-Players will be able to listen to the red color of a traffic light or feel the roar of a game monster on their own skin.
+Players will be able to listen to the red color of a traffic light or feel the roar of a game monster in their own skin.

-Another promising technology is digital taste and smell, which more than half of Ericsson experts expect to see by 2035.
-The rapid urbanization of the world, where more than half of the population already lives far from nature, makes this development more than realistic.
+- Digital taste and smell.
+This is another promising technology that more than half of Ericsson’s experts expect to see by 2035.
+The rapid urbanization of the world, where more than half of the population already lives away from nature, makes this development more than real.

 Paradoxically, games can be a new way of interacting with nature.
 Imagine a VR walk in the woods where you can smell all the odors and taste virtual berries.
-Technology will blend the virtual and the real and give playful drama new tools.
+Technology will blend the virtual and the real.

 Enhanced Virtual Reality Experience